Mano Po: Plot

-In the present, Luis celebrates his 80th birthday when he is interrupted by Richelle, who arrives wearing revealing clothes, brings along her disreputable boyfriend and gives Luis a porn video as a present.
+In the present, Luis celebrates his 80th birthday when he is interrupted by Richelle, who arrives wearing revealing clothes, brings along Joey, her disreputable boyfriend, and gives Luis a porn video as a present.
 A drug addict, Richelle is later arrested by policemen led by Raf, an Ilocano who becomes attracted to Richelle and convinces her to turn witness in return for dropping the charges against her.
 While working as an asset, Richelle and Raf develop a romantic relationship and resolve to marry, which her family opposes.
 Richelle is disowned by her family when she publicly implicates a family friend as a crime lord and fails to see her sick grandmother while she was with Raf.
 Meanwhile, Vera is also engaged to her long-time boyfriend Emerson, but their wedding is postponed after Elisa dies.

 Emerson, concerned with how the Go sisters' lives are playing out, arranges for them to meet and resolve their problems altogether, but during the meeting, Vera expresses her resentment at having to work hard throughout her life while her sisters appear to have it easy, while Juliet complains that Vera keeps excluding her and Richelle accuses Vera of envying her free-spirited life as Vera storms out.
 After Juliet and Richelle discuss the outcome with Emerson, the two sisters are abducted while Emerson is fatally stabbed while trying to help them.
 The Gos refuse to let the police intervene, but Raf wiretaps the family's communications with the kidnappers and stages a rescue operation, during which Richelle narrowly survives being shot while shielding Juliet from a kidnapper.

 At the hospital, Richelle recovers and gains the respect of her family, including Vera, who expresses regret at not having taken Emerson's advice to reconcile with her sisters before his death.
 Vera gives her engagement ring to Richelle as a wedding gift before migrating to Canada, and accepts her identity as a Filipino after years of complaining about anti-Chinese sentiment.
 Richelle and Raf's wedding pushes through with the Gos' blessing, with Richelle embracing her dual Filipino-Chinese identity and pledging to raise her children as such.
 The film ends with a presentation of famous Chinese Filipinos in history.